 Twiddla is basically a whiteboard that allows text and audio chat for real-time collaboration.
 You can review websites within the application, and no registration is required.

 Etherpad was a great way to collaborate in real time.
 You just paste a bunch of text in a window and, without even having to register for the service, send others the url and everybody can edit it in real time.
 It also has a chat option.
 You could go back to the url address at any time to make further, adjustments, too.
 Etherpad was bought by Google and was shut down in March, 2010.
-They’ve open-sourced their code, though, and you can use Type With Me , Sync.in, or PiratePad now, instead.
-QikPad is a similar nice online collaborative writing tool that has an embedding feature.
+They’ve open-sourced their code, though, and you can use Sync.in now, instead.

 Tiny Chat is the latest addition to this list.
 It lets you, without registering, immediately create a private chatroom.
 You email the url to others, who can then participate either in real time .
 There are other similar tools already on this list, including ones that allow you to participate with audio and/or video messages.
 But Tiny Chat deserves to be here just because of its ease of use.
 They’ve also recently added many features, including a video capability.
 You can read more about the new features at Read Write Web.